jt14den/SWC-Cheatsheets/git-novice.md

 ~~~

 ~~~
-Hi Tim!
-You've successfully authenticated, but GitHub does not provide shell access.
+Hi `jt14de` You've successfully authenticated, but GitHub does not provide shell access.
 ~~~

 * Whew! give yourself a hand!
 That was a lot.

 ### Pushing our Changes